Jolly-Roger-Telephone-Company/cidvv-spec/CONTRIBUTING.md

 ## How to Contribute

 ### 1. Small Changes & Fixes
 - Typos, grammar, clarifications
 - Broken links, formatting issues
 - Example improvements

 → Just open a **Pull Request** directly.

 ### 2. Substantial Changes
 1. Open an **Issue** first to discuss the proposed change.
 2. Wait for feedback from maintainers (especially on protocol behavior).
-3. Submit a Pull Request with clear description and motivation.
+3. Submit a Pull Request with a clear description and motivation.

 ### 3. New Implementations
 We welcome new implementations (Asterisk, Kamailio, FreeSWITCH, etc.).
 Please:
-- Create a new repository under the Jolly-Roger-Telephone-Company organization (we can help)
+- Create a new repository under the Jolly-Roger-Telephone-Company organization (we can help transfer it)
 - Follow the same licensing and contribution rules

 ## Development Process